-Drawing on their established networks, capacity to reach rural and hard-to-reach areas and populations, and respected and trusted status in local communities, faith-inspired organizations (FIOs) are well positioned to leverage the work of other child poverty eradication actors.
-The efforts of religious organizations on behalf of the poor constitute a strong prophetic voice.
+Drawing on their established networks, capacity to reach rural and hard-to-reach areas and populations, and respected and trusted status in local communities, Faith-Inspired Organisations (FIOs) are well positioned to leverage the work of other child poverty eradication actors.
+The efforts of religious organisations on behalf of the poor constitute a strong prophetic voice.
 Their work is not only grounded on economic realities but in essential moral truths: the belief that each person has intrinsic dignity and worth.